milokhl/personal-website/public/markdown/wavenet.md

 <div class="mt-3"></div>

 The banjo has even stranger results.
-A lot of the component modifications produce noise, and only a handful create overtones that are nice intervals.
+A lot of the component removals produce noise, and only a handful create overtones that are nice intervals.
 Some of the overtones are F, F#, C#, G#, which doesn't make much sense given that the fundamental frequency is a G.

 ### Experiment 2: Gain Analysis